Bird flu infests 99,744 poultry in Central Region

 Such strict enforcement and adherence to biosecurity measures, she noted, would drastically prevent the outbreak of the rampaging Avian Influenza, protect farmers' investments, and effectively sustain the poultry industry.

-However, she denied rumors that her outfit had refused to pay affected farmers sums of compensation as announced by the Government.
+However, she denied rumours that her outfit had refused to pay affected farmers sums of compensation as announced by Government.

 “We want to reassure all affected farmers that we are not keeping anyone’s money.
 As and when we get it, the beneficiary farmers would benefit from what is due them,” she noted.